millecker/applications/util/caliper/README.txt

 85% on 1 GPU and 15% on 8 CPU tasks,90% on 1 GPU and 10% on 8 CPU tasks,95% on 1 GPU and 15% on 8 CPU tasks,\
 99% on 1 GPU and 1% on 8 CPU tasks" 1.5 8

+./CaliperResults.R \
+  results/hama/hybrid/piestimator/at.illecker.hama.hybrid.examples.piestimator.PiEstimatorHybridBenchmark.*.json \
+  9 "'(italic(n)%.%1024%.%14)'" "(sec)" true false "" 0 "" true 10 0 \
+  "1 Task on CPU,2 Tasks on CPU,3 Tasks on CPU,4 Tasks on CPU,5 Tasks on CPU,6 Tasks on CPU,7 Tasks on CPU,8 Tasks on CPU,8 Tasks on CPU|1 Task on GPU" 4 6

 #######################
 # KMeansHybridBenchmark